Northern Storm Brigade

-The Northern Storm Brigade (لواء عاصفة الشمال, Liwā’ ’Āṣifat ash-Shamāl), also known as the Northern Hurricane Brigade is a Syrian rebel group formed in 2011 and based in Azaz in northwestern Syria, near the border with Turkey.
-Its leader and other members of the group were smugglers from the city and its surrounding before the Syrian Civil War.
+The Northern Storm Brigade (لواء عاصفة الشمال, Liwā’ ’Āṣifat ash-Shamāl), also known as the Northern Hurricane Brigade, was a Syrian rebel group formed in 2011 and based in Azaz in northwestern Syria, near the border with Turkey.
+The leader and other members of the group were smugglers from Azaz and its surroundings before the Syrian Civil War.
 The group retained exclusive control of the Bab al-Salam border crossing.

 History

 Founded in 2011, the Northern Storm Brigade took part in the rebel conquest of Azaz and the Siege of Menagh Air Base.
 It accepted the Supreme Military Council's authority in late 2012.
 The group's former leader Ammar Ibrahim Dadikhi was severely wounded in the middle of January 2013, during the siege of Menagh Air Base, which resulted in him losing one of his legs and eventually his life.
 He was succeeded by the group's former political leader, Samir Amouri.
 Two senior commanders (Hadi Salo and Samir Akkash) were also killed in this period, while other members of the group defected to Islamic rebel formations.

 US Senator John McCain met with fighters from the group on May 27, 2013.

 Tensions rose between the group and the Islamic State of Iraq and the Levant (ISIL) in mid-September 2013, after a dispute over a German doctor working in Azaz, ISIL claimed the doctor was a spy and was photographing ISIL's headquarters in Azaz, ISIL also claimed the Northern Storm Brigade was assisting the German doctor in his espionage activities and helped him escape from ISIL killing two ISIL members in the process.
 The hospital in Azaz released a statement denying the doctor was a spy, and that he was actually photographing sick patients being treated in the hospital.
 The hospital's statement also claimed that ISIL gunmen went into the hospital demanding the hospital's staff hand him over.
 Following this incident ISIL fought the Northern Storm Brigade and other groups in the area eventually taking over the city of Azaz.
 Following the clashes the Tawhid Brigade mediated a cease-fire between ISIL and the Northern Storm Brigade, where ISIL agreed to withdraw from the Northern Storm Brigade's headquarters and both sides were to release prisoners.